-- Are you posted to Iceland temporarily to work for you employer to provide certain services on their behalf?
+- Are you posted in Iceland temporarily to work for your employer to provide certain services on their behalf?

-- Are you posted to Iceland temporarily by your employer to work at their local branch or in a company owned by the same corporate group?
+- Are you posted in Iceland temporarily by your employer to work at their local branch or in a company owned by the same corporate group?

 - Does a company in Iceland pay your employer for the work that you perform, i.e. is your employer a temporary-work agency?

-If you answered yes to question one, and any of questions 2-4 then you are probably a posted worker.
+If you answered 'yes' to question no. 1, and any of questions from no. 2-4 then you are probably a posted worker.